FundsToVotes/FundsToVotes-web/README.md

 ## Understanding Our Code

-We have not yet started coding our app, but we will be developing a single-page React web application.
-It has been created using `create-react-app`.
+We used `create-react-app` to set up our project.

 After cloning the repo to your local machine, install the dependencies.
-Ensure your terminal is in the `app` directory, then run `npm install`.
+To do this, run `npm install`.
+(This requires that you have Node with npm installed.)

 To start your local development server, run `npm start`.

-To bundle and build the app for production, run `npm run build`.
-Please note that we have not established a deployment process, so avoid running this command.

 ## Contributing

-First, clone the repo to your local machine.
+First, clone the repo to your local machine and follow the steps in the previous section.
 All features and improvements (essentially all commits) should be made on a separate branch (not `main`).
 Push your commits to a branch, then create a pull request.
 One team member should review and approve your PR, then it can be merged into the `main` branch.

+## Deployment

+We are using [Render](https://render.com) for Static Site Hosting.
+When a PR is merged into `main`, the site automaticall redeploys.
+Visit the deployed version at [FundsToVotes.info](https://www.fundstovotes.info).

+## Backend/Serverside Code

+We have a separate (currently private) repository for our backend/serverside code.
+It is hosted on an Amazon Web Services (AWS) EC2 instance.